-USING THE REVERSE OPERATION SYSTEM -

-Only use if you are certain no children or other bystanders will enter the mowing area.
+USING THE REVERSE OPERATION SYSTEM (See Fig. 12) Only use if you are certain no children or other bystanders will enter the mowing area.

-- Depress brake pedal all the way down. - With engine running, turn ignition key counterclockwise to ROS "ON" position. - Look down and behind before and while backing. - Slowly depress reverse drive pedal to start movement. - When use of the ROS is no longer needed, turn the ignition key clockwise to engine "ON" position.
+- Move motion control lever to neutral (N) position. - With engine running, turn ignition key counterclockwise to ROS "ON" position. - · Look down and behind before and while backing. - Slowly move motion control lever to reverse (R) position to start movement. - When use of the ROS is no longer needed, turn the ignition key clockwise to engine "ON" position.